VLSIDA/chip-tutorials/orfs-installation.md

 ```

 You can run the latest by just executing the script, or you can specify a [particular tag](https://hub.docker.com/r/openroad/orfs/tags).
 If you
-don't specify the tag, it will pull the most recent version every time and you may get updates
+don't specify the tag, it will pull the version corresponding to your ORFS repository.
-that you don't expect.
-If you want to use a specific version, you can specify it like this:
+If you want to use a specific version, you can specify it as an argument to the command line:

 ```bash